Sidni Hoxha: 2009

+At the 2009 European short course championships, he set a new national record in the 25 m freestyle, 50 m butterfly, 50 m backstroke and 100 m medley.

-2010 Youth Olympics
+2010

-Hoxha, unfortunately, was unable to compete at the last moment due to injury.
+Hoxha, unfortunately, was unable to compete at the Youth Olympics at the last moment due to injury.

-2011 World Aquatics Championships
+2011

 In the 2011 2011 World Aquatics Championships in Shanghai, Hoxha once again broke his own national records with swimming a 23.18 for 50 m freestyle and a 51.15 for 100 m freestyle.

-2012 Olympics
+2012

 Hoxha once again represented Albania in the 2012 Summer Olympics in London.
 He broke the national record once again in the 100 m freestyle with a time of 51.11.

-2013 NCAA Championships
+2013

 Hoxha swam in the 2013 NCAA Swimming Championships in Indianapolis, where he swam the 50-yard freestyle and 100-yard freestyle.
 He swam 19.63 and placed top 18th on the 50 yd freestyle.
 He placed top 29th in the 100 yd freestyle with a time of 43.48.
+He also set a new Albanian record in the men's 50 m freestyle.

-2014 NCAA Championships
+2014

 Hoxha swam in the 2014 NCAA Swimming Championships in Austin, Texas, where he swam the 50 yd freestyle, 100 yd freestyle, and 200 yd freestyle.
 Hoxha came top 19th in both 50 yd and 100 yd freestyle, missing the semi-finals by 2/100 of a second.
 Hoxha broke his school record for the 200 yd freestyle with no practice whatsoever for the event.

-2014 European Aquatics Championships

 Hoxha partook once again in the European Championships in Berlin and once again broke the Albanian national record as well as his personal records in the 50 m freestyle and 100 m freestyle.

 Hoxha qualified both of his final times for the 2015 World Championships in Russia and is expected to participate in the World Aquatics Championships.

+2015

+At the 2015 European Short Course championships, he set new records in the men's 50 and 100 m freestyle.